 Freaker’s Ball

-Learn more about the Freaker’s Ball happening on October 26th & other Tahoe South Halloween events
+Learn more about the Freaker’s Ball happening on October 25th & other Halloween events

 Up first is the classic Halloween party like no other… Freaker’s Ball.
 More than four decades old, this “monster” of a party is the ultimate way to mingle with the creatures of the night and enjoy Halloween.
 Named after the 1972 song written by Dr. Hook & the Medicine Show, “Freakin at the Freakers Ball”, expect an atmosphere like a wild four-ring costume circus extravaganza.
 Let’s just say you’ll want to put this Halloween party on your bucket list.

-Learn more about Truckee’s iconic parade and other Halloween festivities
+Learn more about historic downtown Truckee’s Halloween festivities

 Truckee rolls out the bed of shimmering yellow Aspen leaves for Halloween.
-Truckee’s annual event takes place the Friday before the actual day of Halloween.
-For this year, that means October 25th, and the event kicks off at 4:30 pm.
-The highlight though is the parade which kicks off at 6 pm.
-If you and your kids are dressed up, you get to be IN the parade.
-Starting at the train depot, bystanders and revelers line Donner Pass Road cheering on kids and parents as they make their way to the Community Arts Center.
+Truckee’s annual Halloween celebration takes place the Friday before the actual day of Halloween.
+For this year, that means October 24th, and the event kicks off at 4:30 pm with a costume contest at 5:30 pm.
+Everyone is invited to trick-or-treat through downtown from local shops and then make your way over to the Community Arts Center and downtown park for even more ghoulish delights.

 All Hallows Faire